 And if that wasn’t all enough, the Digital Presence feature also provides you with a log of the activity of your users moving in and out of your network.

-go to the People tab at the bottom of the screen and then click on Presence.
+To access the log, go to the People tab at the bottom of the screen and then click on Presence.
 You will then get the screen below.

 What the icons on the left mean: